jameseditor/james-slone-portfolio/ReadMe.md

 - [x] ~~make the project page like the youtube page, Hovering over the thumbnail will highlight it, In clicking anywhere around it will bring you to where you want to go.~~
 - [ ] change the headings in the project pages to white, It might be too distracting
 - [ ] see why falcon icon does not show on google
-- [ ] opitimize images for faster load times
+- [ ] Optimize images for faster load times
 - [ ] add downloaded videos on the site for long term storage and backup incase a video is ever removed
 - [ ] change `footer` button colour to white
 - [x] ~~return to top button on all pages~~